-- The Least Sandpiper is the smallest shorebird in the world, weighing in at about 1 ounce and measuring 5-6 inches long.
+- The Least Sandpiper is the smallest shorebird in the world, weighing in at about one ounce and measuring five to six inches long.
 Males are slightly smaller than females. - Eastern populations probably fly nonstop over the ocean from the Gulf of St. Lawrence and New England to wintering grounds in northeastern South America, about 1,800 to 2,500 miles. - Researchers studying Least Sandpipers discovered a new feeding mechanism.
 While probing damp mud with their bills, the sandpipers use the surface tension of the water to transport prey quickly from their bill tips to their mouths. - Least Sandpipers hunt for food on slightly drier, higher ground compared to other small sandpipers.
-Although numerous worldwide, they usually flock in smaller numbers-dozens rather than hundreds or thousands-than some other shorebirds. - The oldest Least Sandpiper on record was a female, and at least 15 years old when she was recaptured and released by a Nova Scotia researcher in 1985.
+Although numerous worldwide, they usually flock in smaller numbers-dozens rather than hundreds or thousands-than some other shorebirds. - The oldest Least Sandpiper on record was a female, and at least 15 years old when she was recaptured and rereleased by a Nova Scotia researcher in 1985.

+White-rumped Sandpiper

-White-rumped Sandpiper Calidris fuscicollis
+Calidris fuscicollis

 The trademark white rump patch is usually hidden by the long wings, which are a clue to this bird's long migrations.
-Many fly annually from Canada's Arctic islands to the southern tip of South America; some have gone even farther, to islands near the Antarctic Peninsula.
+Many travel annually from Canada's Arctic islands to the southern tip of South America; some have gone even farther, to islands near the Antarctic Peninsula.
 In North America, White-rumped Sandpipers are seen in greatest numbers during northward migration through the Great Plains.
-At some stopover points, such as Cheyenne Bottoms, thousands may be present in late spring.
+At some stopover points, such as Cheyenne Bottoms, thousands may be present in late spring, although this species is not as numerous as it once was.

 An abundant spring migrant while uncommon during fall migration.
-Early spring migrants may begin arriving in late March, but fewer records of this species during March and April when compared to May.
+Early spring migrants may begin arriving in late March, but there are fewer records of this species during March and April when compared to May.
 The peak of migration runs from early May into early June.
 However, the average first of the season observation date is around April 27th.